-GoPro cameras also offer the user multiple field-of-view (FOV) options, and many newer models such as the Hero7 Black give you the option to shoot at an incredibly slick 240fps, for super-slow-motion creative effects.
+GoPro cameras also offer the user multiple field-of-view (FOV) options, and many newer models such as the two-year-old Hero7 Black give you the option to shoot at an incredibly slick 240fps, for super-slow-motion creative effects.
 GoPros also take excellent stills, and often have a burst mode to give you even more shooting flexibility.

 We've run through the filming capabilities on each model below, so you can find the cheapest GoPro for your needs.
 Here are the best GoPro cameras for filming you can buy – and the best GoPro deals available right now for each model.